louisgv/a-jekyll-blog/_drafts/in-the-lab-install-lmde-the-right-way.md

   '/opt' : all optional stuffs reside here.. although I doubt anyone'd use it...
 ```

 + For performance in the web era, make your home directory double or at least equal to the size of your root partition.
 Installing outside library in your '/' only when it's related to the system, and you would be safe and sound.
-The best thing about this setup, is that all your work-related software are safe and sound even if the main system suddenly die because you tried to install glib and it outright kill your system right infront of your eye.
+The best thing about this setup, is that all your work-related software are safe and sound even if the main system suddenly die because you tried to install glib and it outright kill your system right in front of your eye.

 + Installing rEFInd
 + Copy rEFInd to /boot

 # Customization

-#